-WARNING!
-Risk of electric shock.
 Can cause injury or death.
 Disconnect all local and remote electric power supplies before working with the UPS.
-Ensure that the unit is shut down and power has been disconnected before beginning any maintenance.
+Ensure that the unit is shutdown and power has been disconnected before beginning any maintenance.

 WARNING!
-Risk of electric shock and explosion.
+Risk of electric shock and explosion

 Can cause equipment damage, injury and death.
 Do not dispose of the battery in a fire.
 The battery may explode.
 Do not open or damage the battery.
 Released electrolyte is toxic and is harmful to skin and eyes.
 If electrolyte comes into contact with the skin, wash the affected area immediately with plenty of clean water and get medical attention.

-WARNING!
-Risk of electric shock.
 Can cause equipment damage, injury and death.
 A battery can present a risk of electrical shock and high short circuit current.

 WARNING!
-Risk of explosion.
+Risk of explosion

 Can cause equipment damage, injury and death.
 A battery can explode if the battery is replaced by an incorrect type.
-Dispose of used batteries according to the instructions included with the battery-pack.
+Dispose of used batteries according to the instructions included with the battery pack.

 Read all safety cautions before proceeding.
 A trained user can replace the internal battery pack when the UPS is in a restricted access location (such as a rack or server closet).
-To obtain the appropriate replacement battery packs, refer to Table 6.1 on the next page, and contact your local dealer or Vertiv representative.
+To obtain the appropriate replacement battery packs, refer to Table 6.1 below and contact your local dealer or Vertiv representative.